Peter Johnson (skier)

-As Founder and Managing Director of the Portland Waterfront Pavilion he serves as President of the Board leading an effort to revitalize his hometown of Portland, Oregon, embrace broad cultural communities and reimagine the role, sustainability and future of the performing art by way of a center city waterfront park as an iconic destination of world class art, entertainment, technology, sustainability, architecture and landscape design to generate economic development and cultural tourism as Portland's new landmark.
+As Founder and Managing Director of the Portland Waterfront Pavilion he serves as President of the Board, leading an effort to revitalize his hometown of Portland, Oregon.
+Reimagining how a downtown waterfront park can serve as a sustainable placemaking venue of historical and cultural significance.
+A collaborative effort to elevate the civic value for a diverse community and guests—an iconic destination of world class art, entertainment, technology, sustainability, architecture and landscape design.